Relintai/pandemonium_engine_docs/usage/physics/physics_introduction.md

 When a collision is detected, you typically want something to happen.
 This is known as **collision response**.

-Godot offers a number of collision objects in 2D and 3D to provide both collision detection and response.
+Pandemonium offers a number of collision objects in 2D and 3D to provide both collision detection and response.
 Trying to decide which one to use for your project can be confusing.
 You can avoid problems and simplify development if you understand how each works and what their pros and cons are.

 In this guide, you will learn:

--   Godot's four collision object types
+-   Pandemonium's four collision object types
 -   How each collision object works
 -   When and why to choose one type over another